Former WWE Referee And Former ECW World Champion Join Cody Rhodes’ ‘All In’

 The wrestling event happening on Sept.
 1, 2018, is likely going to be one of the biggest happenings of the entire year.
-Cody Rhodes and the Young Bucks are putting on the All In event at the Sears Centre Arena in Chicago and it building to be quite huge.
+Cody Rhodes and the Young Bucks are putting on the All In event at the Sears Centre Arena in Chicago, and it building to be quite huge, as the Inquisitr has reported.
 Some may say that 10,000 fans is nothing compared to what Vince McMahon pulls in at times, but with big names confirming their participation and a couple more former WWE talents joining, it’s going to be quite the extravaganza.

 A few matches have already been confirmed, but there is much more to come in the almost three months until it takes place.
 Cody Rhodes is set to face off against Nick “Magnus” Aldis in a match that will have the NWA World Championship on the line, but even more implications could come about before it happens.

-This weekend, Cody Rhodes was in front of a huge crowd at the New York City Hammerstein Ballroom for Ring of Honor’s NYC Excellence and he teased a second All In for next year.
+This weekend, Cody Rhodes was in front of a huge crowd at the New York City Hammerstein Ballroom for Ring of Honor’s NYC Excellence, and he teased a second All In for next year.
 As reported by WrestleZone, he said that nearby Madison Square Garden wouldn’t be a bad place, but he later said he was joking.

 It was true heel form for Cody Rhodes.